Infinitode/Infinitode/README.md

 ### Latest changes

+- We have retired all locally based software versions of Dungen, including Dungen AI and Dungen for Android.
+New and updated web-based versions will replace these.
+This change will enable us to roll out updates more frequently and effectively to all our users.
 - Released `FastEDSR 2x` for super-fast image upscaling tasks using AI.
 Use for free on the [website](https://infinitode.netlify.app) or on [Hugging Face](https://huggingface.co/spaces/InfinitodeLTD/FastEDSR).
 - Massive website update: Updated UI, layouts, and styles.
 We also completely overhauled forms and user dashboards, as well as pricing and other pages.
 - Updated the blog on the website and created 2 new web apps in `/apps` on the website.